annacakes281/Quiz-Your-Knowledge/README.md

 * Another feature that will be fun to implement is a progress bar for the quizzes so that users can see how far they are into the quiz and how many questions they have left to answer
 * Possibly add an animation once they reach the end of the progress bar.

-#### High Scores
+#### Score Page & High Scores
+* A function that calculates the score of the user for how many questions they selected correctly, that allows them to see the score at the end of the quiz (I was originally planning to implement this however the code would not work how I planned)
 * Having a high scores function, that can display a users scores for the quiz, which will be stored in the local data
 * An option to view the high scores at the main page of the quiz and at the end of the quiz

 ## **Testing**

-In this sextion I will discuss the results from using the HTML, CSS and JavaScript validators, any unfixed bugs or errors that appeared within the code, and the results from Lighthouse avaliable from the dev tools in Google Chrome.
+In this section I will discuss the results from using the HTML, CSS and JavaScript validators, any unfixed bugs or errors that appeared within the code, and the results from Lighthouse avaliable from the dev tools in Google Chrome.

 I will also discuss the responsiveness of the Quiz your Knowledge website from different viewports. which were taken from the [Am I Responsive](https://ui.dev/amiresponsive?) website for desktop, laptop, tablet and mobile devices.